Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: Overview of the hybrid tensor network

-We present an overview of the hybrid tensor network simulation on the state described by the tensor network in Eq.~(\ref{Eq:tensornetwork}).
-Letting the observable $O$ as $O=\bigotimes_{m=1}^k O_m$ and $O_m=\bigotimes_{r=1}^n O_{mr}$ ($r = 1, 2, \dots , n$), the expectation value of the observable including a normalisation constant can be described as
+We present an overview of the hybrid tensor network simulation on the state described by Eq.~(\ref{Eq:tensornetwork}) introduced in Ref. \cite{Yuan2021-ih}.
+Letting the observable $O$ be $O=\bigotimes_{m=1}^k O_m$ and $O_m=\bigotimes_{r=1}^n O_{mr}$ ($r = 1, 2, \dots , n$), the expectation value of the observable including the normalization constant can be described as

 and